emiham/simplify_jitendex_glossary/README.md

 In the addon's settings, set `glossary_field` to the name of the field you want to update.
 Optionally change the separator strings.
 If you don't want to automatically format new cards, change `update_new` from `true` to `false`.
+Note that if you overwrite the glossary field of an existing note through Yomitan it won't get updated automatically

 In the card browser, select the notes you want to update, and click "Simplify Jitendex glossary" in the *Edit* menu.

 Some words have an explanatory note, e.g. 見せ物.
 This will be added in parentheses, as in the example below.

 ## Example

 ### Jitendex definition